survivejs/site/posts/71-inferno-interview.md

 ## What next?

 The focus for me and the rest of the Inferno team is to get 1.0 released before Christmas (along with the website).
-I have some big plans for 2017, but it's a bit too early to announce them right now :)
+I have some big plans for 2017, but it's a bit too early to announce them right now. :)

 ## What does the future look like for *Inferno* and web development in general?
 Can you see any particular trends?